 Directors are appointed by resolution of the shareholders.
 There is no cumulative voting with respect to the election of directors, with the result that the holders of more than 50% of the shares voted for the election of directors can elect all of the directors.
 The directors are divided into three classes: Class I, Class II and Class III.
 The number of directors in each class must be as nearly equal as possible.
 The directors currently in office are already so designated.
-The first Class I Directors shall stand elected for a term expiring at the time of the election of directors at the Company's first annual general meeting or if no directors are elected at the Company's first annual general meeting, at the conclusion of the Company's second annual general meeting or if no directors are elected at the Company's second annual general meeting, at the conclusion of the Company's second annual general meeting or if no directors are elected at the Company's second annual general meeting, at the conclusion of the Company's third annual general meeting or if no directors are elected at the Company's third annual general meeting or if no directors are elected at the Company's third annual general meeting, at the conclusion of the Company's third annual general meeting or if no directors are elected at the Company's third annual general meeting, at the conclusion of the Company's third annual general meeting.
+The first Class I Directors shall stand elected for a term expiring at the time of the election of directors at the Company's first annual general meeting or if no directors are elected at the Company's first annual general meeting, at the conclusion of the Company's second annual general meeting or if no directors are elected at the Company's second annual general meeting, at the conclusion of the Company's second annual general meeting and the first Class III Directors shall stand elected for a term expiring at the time of the election of directors at Company's third annual general meeting or if no directors are elected at the Company's third annual general meeting, at the conclusion of the Company's third annual general meeting or if no directors are elected at the Company's third annual general meeting, at the conclusion of the Company's third annual general meeting.
 Commencing at the Company's first annual general meeting, and at each annual general meeting thereafter, directors elected to succeed those directors whose terms expire shall be elected by shareholder resolution for a term of office to expire at the third succeeding annual general meeting after their election.
 In the interim between annual general meetings or extraordinary general meetings called for the election of directors and/or the removal of one or more directors and the filling of any vacancy in that connection, additional directors and any vacancies in the board of directors may be filled by the vote of a majority of the remaining directors then in office.
-A director may be removed from office by a resolution of the shareholders or of all the directors (other than the director who is subject to removal) for "Cause", as def
+A director may be removed from office by a resolution of the shareholders or of all the directors (other than the director who is subject to removal) for "Cause", as defined in our articles of association.